ivyl/ivyl.github.com/_posts/2013-02-03-refining-zsh.md

 I find frameworks such as [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) and [grml](http://grml.org/zsh/) (which I seen referred as The Missing Zsh Default Configuration) bloated.
-I hand tailored [my Zsh](https://github.com/ivyl/zsh-config) to be no more and no less what I expect it to be.
-I want to share few I stumbled upon on the internet/comprehensive Zsh man pages.
+I hand-tailored [my Zsh](https://github.com/ivyl/zsh-config) to be no more and no less what I expect it to be.
+I want to share few things I stumbled upon on the internet/comprehensive Zsh man pages or set up myself.
 You won't find common/obvious stuff like setting completion/prompt right though.
 I want to focus on bit more obscure features.